 Citation: Fuentes, C.T., Mostofsky, S.H., Bastian, A.J.
 (2011) No Proprioceptive Deficits in Autism Despite Movement and Execution Impairments.
 Journal of Autism and Developmental Disorders 41:1352-1361

-First publication of in autism (12-16 years of age) study group.
+First publication with autistic study group (12-16 years of age).
 Authors developed three custom tasks to assess proprioception in adolescents who had motor and sensory perceptual abnormalities, and compared them to age- and IQ-matched controls.
 Interestingly, results showed no group differences in proprioceptive accuracy or precision during active or passive tasks.